Supporting the Forefront of Cardiovascular Science

 Medical Center’s Heart and Vascular Center, and will be awarded biennially.

 This prestigious prize provides national and international recognition to a physician or biomedical scientist who has made extraordinary and sustained leadership contributions to improving healthcare; or who has successfully pursued innovative biomedical research with demonstrated translational benefits to patient care.
 Those honored will be practitioners and/or scientists whose accomplishments and contributions have taken place over a career of dedicated and focused scientific discovery.
+The prize is awarded biennially.
+The current application period has ended for 2013.
+Check back in the future for application information for the 2015 award.

 Learn More About Jay and Jeanie Schottenstein